ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/gameplay/input/gamepadinput.markdown

  # Using Gamepads
  ## Initial Setup
-Unlike most things in Zero, it's not possible to make a simple reference to `Zilch.Gamepads` and have the Engine understand what is meant, even if only a single Gamepad is connected.
-Rather, whenever any number of Gamepads are detected, Zero will store them in a list that must be accessed to select the desired Gamepad.
+Unlike most things in Zilch, it's not possible to make a simple reference to `Zilch.Gamepads` and have the Engine understand what is meant, even if only a single Gamepad is connected.
+Rather, whenever any number of Gamepads are detected, Zilch will store them in a list that must be accessed to select the desired Gamepad.

 ```
 class GamepadLogic : NadaComponent